MCP Servers for Design: How Sailop Integrates with Any AI Agent

 Tool 2: check-color

-Checks a single color value against Sailop's 12 color rules.
+Checks one color value against Sailop's 12 color rules.

 {